eugenioLopezRamos/slika-photography/README.md

 ** IN PROGRESS **

+**DONE**

 - Make URLs case insensitive

-**DONE**
 - Add vanity URLs to blog posts (slugs are unique, and are automatically created from title (with tags stripped & w/ 	  parameterize)

 - Show posts on blog tab from newest to oldest (currently its oldest to newest)

 - Decide on a css for the active post, since the one I have right now is not viable to use on different screen sizes

 - Correctly assign the "active-post" class to the active post so it gets the correct css

 - Fix blog tab mobile formatting

+- Add redirection tests for case insensitive URLs

 ** OPTIONAL **

 These are "would be nice to have"s
 - Facebook comments on blog posts
+- JSON based AJAX translations